-- 2.14 Whilst overall the emphasis is to protect and enhance strategic green infrastructure, it is recognised that there may be some areas where development can take place, provided that it protects and maintains key green assets and their function(s) and connectivity of the strategic GI network, and delivers suitable quality enhancements whilst demonstrating GI gains and minimising adverse impacts on sensitive areas.
-Thus, the approach should be one which protects, reinforces and enhances the important assets and their functions, the connectivity (through and to) green corridors, and the interconnected relationships between the green assets that make up these networks. - 2.15 In practice this may mean, for example, but not limited to: - buffering and linking to important wildlife areas and priority habitats through - habitat creation - designing in landscape solutions to avoid harmful impacts on sensitive wildlife - areas - buffering amenity nuisances from adjoining uses - creating new accessible open space and local walking and cycling trails that link - up with nearby strategic green corridors, other trails and open space - adapting and mitigating impacts from climate change by providing urban - trees/woodland, incorporating sustainable drainage systems (SuDS), or providing opportunities to improve the natural qualities of river corridors - enhancing and conserving the settings of heritage assets and landscape - character or - improving and avoiding vulnerability to poor air quality by providing landscaped - buffers adjacent to the highway network. - 2.16 Section 3 of this paper discusses in more detail the green infrastructure within the planning policy context. - 2.17 The picture below demonstrates inter-connective nature of green infrastructure and its integration as part of new development.
+2.14 Whilst overall the emphasis is to protect and enhance strategic green infrastructure, it is recognised that there may be some areas where development can take place, provided that it protects and maintains key green assets and their function(s) and connectivity of the strategic GI network, and delivers suitable quality enhancements whilst demonstrating GI gains and minimising adverse impacts on sensitive areas.
+Thus, the approach should be one which protects, reinforces and enhances the important assets and their functions, the connectivity (through and to) green corridors, and the interconnected relationships between the green assets that make up these networks.

+2.15 In practice this may mean, for example, but not limited to:

+buffering and linking to important wildlife areas and priority habitats through habitat creation nabitat creation designing in landscape solutions to avoid harmful impacts on sensitive wildlife buffering amenity nuisances from adjoining uses creating new accessible open space and local walking and cycling trails that link up with nearby strategic green corridors, other trails and open space adapting and mitigating impacts from climate change by providing urban trees/woodland, incorporating sustainable drainage systems (SuDS), or providing opportunities to improve the natural qualities of river corridors enhancing and conserving the settings of heritage assets and landscape character or improving and avoiding vulnerability to poor air quality by providing landscaped buffers adjacent to the highway network.